-There are no other matters or circumstances that have arisen since the end of the reporting period that has significantly affected or may significantly affect the entity's operations and state of affairs in future financial years.
+There are no other matters or circumstances that have arisen since the end of the reporting period that have significantly affected or may significantly affect the Group's operations or state of affairs in future financial years.

 Likely developments

 There are no likely developments that will impact on the Group other than as disclosed elsewhere in this report.